||Soundcore by Anker Life Q30||SEE IT||

 - Fit is not ideal

 Anker has turned into a go-to company for all kinds of tech gadgets from batteries and power adapters to speakers and headphones.
 The Soundcore line has produced some great products of both the earbud and headphone variety, with Anker’s dedication to keeping prices down intact.
-The Soundcore Life Q30 is the latest sub-$100 headphone to really shine.
+The Soundcore Life Q30 is our pick for the best noise-cancelling headphones under $100.

 The noise cancellation stands out in the Q30.
 The ANC comes with three presets for various levels of background noise.
 At low noise levels (coffee shop noise, sounds of the house), it’s perfect.
 More piercing and high-volume noises (such as construction) are going to have some leak-through, but within the sub-$100 category these still perform the best.
 Sadly, there’s no further customization of the noise cancellation, just the three presets.